The Board of Directors govern the business of

 Bill Krone is the retired Principal of Williamsville North High School, a large suburban high school of approximately 1500 outside of Buffalo, New York.
 Bill takes pride that North was, and still is, well regarded not only for its strong academic and athletic programs, but as well for its outstanding music and musical theatre programs.
 As Principal, Bill was directly involved in the production of 13 musicals including West Side Story, 42nd Street, and Peter Pan, flying rig and all.

-Since coming to the Villages, Bill has appeared in fifteen Broadway book musicals, including eight performances for the Villages Musical Theatre Company.
-Those included appearing as Charlie Davenport in “Annie Get Your Gun”, Billy Flynn in “Chicago”, Jigger Cragin in “Carousel”, and Lank Hawkins in "Crazy For You".
+Since coming to the Villages, Bill has appeared in seventeen Broadway book musicals, including nine performances for the Villages Musical Theatre Company.
+Those included appearing as Charlie Davenport in “Annie Get Your Gun”, Billy Flynn in “Chicago”, Jigger Cragin in “Carousel”, Lank Hawkins in "Crazy For You", and, most recently, Franz Liebkind in "The Producers"

 Roles with other Villages performing companies have included Julian Marsh in “42nd Street” , Cliff in "Cabaret" and Tevye in “Fiddler on the Roof”.
 He has also performed with Smash Productions, Dance Fusion and Broadway Bound Players.